-The partnership aims to help organisations understand, report and take action on air pollution.
+The Air Pollution Footprint Partnership (APFP) aims to help organisations understand, report and take action on air pollution.
 It is being managed by Ricardo, with support from the Clean Air Fund and Impact on Urban Health.
 All three organisations are working to create a future where everyone breathes clean air.

 So what is air pollution?